nanovis/DiffFit/Reproduce.md

 ---

-Follow a similar process and with the help of the detailed [documentation](https://github.com/nanovis/DiffFit/blob/main/Doc.md), one should also be able to roughly reproduce Fig. 1, 5, 6, 7, and Table 1, 2, 3.
+Following a similar process and with the help of the detailed [documentation](https://github.com/nanovis/DiffFit/blob/main/Doc.md), one should also be able to roughly reproduce Fig. 1, 5, 6, 7, and Table 1, 2, 3.